-In the 1995 report, the group of people aged between 20 and 59 years were taken as constituting the "population of working age".
+In the 1995 report, the group of people aged between 20 and 59 years was taken as constituting the 'population of working age'.
 Since then, an assessment has been made as to how the balance between active and non-active people might shift if the present trend towards longer periods of study and earlier retirement were maintained.
 That made it possible to assess the cost of the status quo.
-However, it should be noted that activity patterns tend to move progressively away from the stereotype "young-education, adult-employment, older-retirement".
-This emerging trend renders very difficult the choice of the age-groups.
+However, it should be noted that activity patterns tend to move progressively away from the stereotype 'young education, adult employment, older retirement'.
+This emerging trend renders the choice of the age groups very difficult.